gebbber/vstring/README.md

 ```
 The end of the URL `/remaining-url` will be passed to the handler function as `req.url` and can be used for redirect, etc.
 - Note: The handler does *not* automatically redirect; it's up to you to decide what to do with the request.
-- **Warning**: Since the link is given to the user, and any value in `/remaining-url` may have been tampered with and should not be trusted other than for simple redirection.
+- **Warning**: Since the link is given to the user, any value in `/remaining-url` may have been tampered with and should not be trusted other than for simple redirection.

 ---
-# API - Handlers
+# API - Handler Functions
 A handler needs to be registered to handle each `action`.
 Generating a string with an `action` that does not have an installed handler will throw an error.

 ```javascript